Located at the crossroads of central, eastern and south-eastern Europe, Romania is a member of the European Union and has 16 commercial airports.

 iii General aviation regulation

 The most important regulation is the Romanian Civil Air Code (the Air Code), which sets the general rules applicable in civil aviation.
+A new Air Code was adopted on 19 March 2020 and entered into force on 19 June 2020.
 The Air Code expressly provides that civil aeronautical activities within the territory and in the national airspace of Romania are governed by the Code and other relevant legislation, by the Convention on International Civil Aviation, signed in Chicago on 7 December 1944 (the Chicago Convention), and by the bilateral and multilateral treaties to which Romania is a party.

 The Air Code regulates all civil aeronautical activities carried out in the national airspace and in the territory of Romania, including any activities that disturb flight safety and aeronautical security.